jnduli/blog_jnduli.co.ke/content/drafts/kubernetes_django_application.rst

 On the django side, we'll create a ClusterIP that points to the statefulset and use this as the db host for the django app.

+..
+Explain statefulsets and their usage with databases

+..
+Fix redis on librephotos

+..
+Explain setting up our volumes for use to store the photos

+..
+Explain setting up the backend and frontend

+..
+Explain how we link up the frontend and backend using ingress

 .. code-block:: yaml